 ![]() |

-Preparing to Write An Introduction While it is impossible to provide advice for every academic subject and every professor's "pet peeves," the advice that follows should assist students preparing papers for many general assignments.
-Writers should always speak to professors about personal likes/dislikes, and the conventions of the field of study.
+Preparing to Write An Introduction While it is impossible to provide advice for every academic subject and every professor's "pet peeves," the advice that follows should assist students preparing introductory paragraphs for many general assignments.
+Writers should always speak to professors about personal likes/dislikes and the conventions of the field of study.
 The Writing Consultants who helped make up this list agree that, in general, these techniques hold true for many courses and assignments.
 Types of introductions to avoid:

 Other flaws common to introductions: The "telegraphic" sentence: Here a writer uses the first person to tell a reader what is going to happen.
 We have all seen this pattern: